Difegue/LANraragi/tools/Documentation/api-documentation/tankoubon-api.md

 {% endswagger-parameter %}

 {% swagger-parameter name="archives" type="json" required="true" in="body" %}
-Json with 2 keys "archives" and "metadata" defining:
+Json with 2 optional keys "archives" and "metadata" defining:

 - archives: Ordered array with the IDs of the archives.
 - metadata: Json with the metadata parameters: name, summary, tags.

+Note: If there is no need to update something in one of the keys, do not send the key, otherwise can result on unwanted results.
 {% endswagger-parameter %}

 {% swagger-response status="200" description="" %}